wavefrontHQ/docs/pages/doc/logging_overview.md

 - The search query contains the include `source` tag filter for the source that you right-clicked.

-![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png) In this example, the Log Browser opens with the filter `source = db-5` and the time window `01:20 PM to 01:30 PM` (starting 5 minutes before and ending 5 minutes after `01:25 PM`).
+![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png) In this example, the Logs Browser opens with the filter `source = db-5` and the time window `01:20 PM to 01:30 PM` (starting 5 minutes before and ending 5 minutes after `01:25 PM`).

 {%include note.html content="If you selected more than one source on the chart, the Logs Browser opens only with the corresponding time window.
 The search query is empty because this feature supports only one source filter.
 See [Logs Troubleshooting](logging_faq.html) for details."%}